Cabochon Carving Tools and Techniques

 At this stage, the inside of the letters were rough and bumpy.
 So the next step was to widen the letters a bit more and to smooth out the channel.
 This was done with a small ball bit.
 In this picture, the letters are still uneven.
-What is difficult to see from the picture is that the wide parts are mostly surface scratches.
-They were removed by taking it to the 600 wheel and smoothing the surface.
+What's difficult to see from the picture is that the wide parts are mostly surface scratches.
+I removed them by taking the stone to the 600 wheel and smoothing the surface.

 As you take out the surface scratches, you may find you need to go back to the carving tool to enlarge an area.
 Going back and forth between your cabbing machine and carving tools is common.
-The basic rule of “cut a little, look a lot” should be observed to avoid big mistakes.
-“Cut a little” means you go back and forth making fine adjustments.
+Observe the basic rule of "cut a little, look a lot" to avoid big mistakes.
+"Cut a little" means you go back and forth making fine adjustments.

 When you have the engraving where you want it, clean the grooves of all swarf so it's not pulled across the surface during polishing.
 Then pre-polish and polish as usual.

 Note that no polishing was done to the carved area.
-It’s the rough surface that makes the engraving stand out.
+It's the rough surface that makes the engraving stand out.
 On other occasions, polishing the grooves would be appropriate.
-However, you will often find that a frosted surface best suits your intended design.
+However, you'll often find that a frosted surface best suits your intended design.